 Wrong breast shield size

 A shield that is too small or too large can cause discomfort and lower output.
-It's important to choose the right size. -
+It is important to choose the correct size. -

 Not cleaning properly

 Hygiene is essential, especially with full-time pumping.
-Ensure a good routine to clean everything. -
+Ensure a good routine for cleaning everything. -

-Pumping takes energy.
-So make sure you also take time to rest and eat well.
+Pumping requires energy.
+Therefore, make sure you also take time to rest and eat well.

 Conclusion

-If you are going to pump full-time, it is wise to start your preparation during pregnancy.
-A good breast pump, such as a double electric pump with hands-free option, strong motor, and large reservoir, makes pumping much easier and more efficient.
+If you are going to pump full-time, it is advisable to start your preparation during pregnancy.
+A good breast pump, such as an electric double pump with a hands-free option, strong motor, and large reservoir, makes pumping much easier and more efficient.
 By building knowledge, planning a pumping schedule, and choosing the right accessories, you increase the chances of a successful breastfeeding period.

 Love,